WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 > COMMIT

-## Building A Static Idea Board
+## Building a Static Idea Board

-Now that we can navigate to `IdeaPage`, we can focus on building a few static views.
-Let's create some mock data in the initial state and write a starter JSX.
+Now that we can navigate to `IdeaPage`, let's focus on building a few static views.
+We'll create some mock data in the initial state and write a starter JSX.

 ```jsx
   import React, { Component } from 'react';